 I am an Assistant Professor of Computer Science at the Université de Sherbrooke and the inaugural holder of the IBM Quantum Research Chair.
-I am also a faculty member of the Institut quantique, an Associate Academic Member of Mila – Quebec AI Institute, and a member of INTRIQ.
-My research lies at the intersection of mathematics, computer science, and physics, spanning quantum computing, optimization, artificial intelligence, complexity theory, and many-body quantum physics.
+I am also a member of the Institut quantique, an Associate Academic Member of Mila – Quebec AI Institute, and a member of INTRIQ.
+My research lies at the intersection of mathematics, computer science, and physics, spanning quantum computing, optimization, artificial intelligence, complexity theory, and quantum many-body physics.

 Sep.
 19, 2025